 Do I need to stay at the Learning Center while classes are in session?
 No, you do not need to stay at the Learning Center while classes are in session.
 We ask that each family have a parent or other family member volunteer two half days per month.
 If you have other children not enrolled in classes they are welcome in the nursery.
 For more details on Parent Responsibilities, please read our Handbook.

 Do you go on field trips or host other special events?
 We try to schedule field trips that relate to our studies on days that class is not in session.
 Throughout the year we also try to bring in special programming when we feel it will benefit our students.
 A summary of any field trip and special programming is provided to families at least one week prior to the event and parents can choose to participate or opt out as they see fit.

 Do my children have to complete homework?
 There are homework assignments given by teachers to help prepare students for classroom discussions and to provide background information for demonstrations and experiments.
 Homework assignments are geared more towards preparing for class activities as opposed to checking for understanding.
-The week's assignments are listed in the Student Center section of this website.
+The week's assignments can be found in the Google Classroom that corresponds with that particular class.